 If your property is big or has thick walls, you might need WiFi range extenders to improve your signal.

 Increasing numbers of devices, from TVs and security cameras to toys and fridges, now have ‘smart’ capabilities.
 This means that they can communicate via the Internet.
 This connection allows them to access services such as TV on demand and social media.
 Others utilize the connection to enable remote monitoring and control.

 How To Set Up A Smart Home Network

 Most devices have wireless capability built in.
 With these devices, you’ll need to take into consideration WiFi signal strength.
-If your wireless printer sits in a room where WiFi signal is weak then it will struggle to receive jobs.
+If your wireless printer sits in a room where the WiFi signal is weak then it will struggle to receive jobs.

 You can get free software to allow you to test the speed of your network in different parts of the house.
 If the wireless signal is poor, consider hard wiring via Ethernet or powerline adaptors.

-If you need to boost your signal, there are three things you could do.
+To boost your signal, there are three things you could do.